 Which option is cheaper?

 A few years ago, the answer to this question was unequivocal - for all its shortcomings, a room in a communal apartment was much cheaper than a separate apartment.
-The industry does not stand still and now a lot of budget VPS have appeared on the market: we can to rent own virtual server on Linux for 130 rubles per month.
-On average, a month of operation of a budget VPS will cost a client 150-250 rubles, at such prices it makes no sense to put up with the problems of traditional hosting, except when you need to host simple business card sites on the server.
-In addition, shared hosting plans limit the number of sites and databases, and on a VPS, the client is limited only by the storage capacity and computing capabilities of the server.
+The industry does not stand still and now a lot of budget VPS have appeared on the market: we can own virtual server on Linux For 130 rubles per month.
+On average, a budget VPS costs 150-250 rubles per month.
+At these prices, the hassles of traditional hosting are unsustainable, unless you need to host simple business card websites.
+Furthermore, shared hosting plans limit the number of websites and databases, while with a VPS, the client is limited only by the server's storage capacity and computing capabilities.

 Source: habr.com